Freelance work from home jobs.

 The companies that coordinate these marketplaces will manage the payments between employer and the freelancer.
 Funds are held in escrow to ensure payment upon completion of the project.
 So any disputes can also be resolved online.
 This helps provide some level of comfort to the contractor in getting paid for the work as there will be dispute a process in place if it is needed.
 Also, the fees charged by these marketplaces is almost always less than the fees of traditional staffing firms, which benefits those seeking a job.

 The marketplaces will have usually have thousands of different types of jobs posted.
 The exact details will vary by hiring company as well.
 In addition, some on the exchanges will focus on certain industries.
-For example, you may find more writing type positions on Elance.
-One of the companies, Odesk, has over 500,000 employers that have looked for freelancers in the past or that are currently seeking employees.
+For example, you may find more writing type positions on Upwork.
+They have over 500,000 employers that have looked for freelancers in the past or that are currently seeking employees.
 They have been searching for all different types of positions and skillsets, ranging from simple data entry tasks to things such as mobile website development.

 Some of the areas of positions available include writing, administrative support, proofreading, at home customer service representatives, web development, graphic design, data entry, a variety of programming and much more.
-Most of these types of jobs are work from home positions.
+Most of these types of freelance jobs are work from home positions, but there are also face to face or local positions.
 They tend to allow employees a tremendous amount of flexibility.
+Other job opportunities include:

 Both freelancers and the businesses looking for employees need to log onto the website or talent exchange sites.
 This allows the hiring employer to post jobs and search for freelance professionals.
 Contractors and job seekers can also search for positions as well.
 The payment for the work done can be either hourly-rate or project-based.
 The transactions are handled online, through the online systems.